ipw969/370Project/Documentation/Milestone5/Readme.txt

 4.Overview ~ A Brief overview of the interface for MovieScheduler and VolunteerAvailability 5.Running the Primary Success Scenario #1 ~ Using MovieScheduler to add a Volunteer to the script/database 6.Running the Primary Success Scenario #2 ~ Using VolunteerAvailability to login as as volunteer to view Contact/Availability information
+7.Running the Primary Success Scenario #3 ~ Using the MovieScheduler to add a scene to the script/database.
+8.Running the Primary Success Scenario #4 ~ Using the MovieScheduler to schedule a scene.
+9.Running the Primary Success Scenario #5 ~ Using the Movie Scheduler to resolve conflicts.
+10.Running the Primary Success Scenario #6 ~ Using the MovieScheduler to add equipment to the script.

+--------------------other success scenarios-------------------
+11.Running Success Scenario #7 ~ Using the MovieScheduler to remove a scene from the script.
+12.Running Success Scenario #8 ~ Using the MovieScheduler to edit a scene.
+13.Running Success Scenario #9 ~ Using the MovieScheduler to remove a volunteer from the script.
+14.Running Success Scenario #10 ~ Using the MovieScheduler to remove equipment from the script.

 0. Introduction
 ---------------